shoyo/acoustic-keylogger/README.md

 sign for a considerable security concern.)

 ## Setting up
-### Option 1 - Docker (recommended)
+### Option 1 - Docker
 This project uses a Python 3.6 development environment and a PostgreSQL database to manage various audio data.
 These environments are spun up using Docker Compose.
 * Install Docker. (https://www.docker.com/products/docker-desktop)
-* Build image (only required the first time or whenever Docker settings are changed) with
+* Build image (only required the first time or whenever Docker settings are changed) with `$ docker-compose build`.

-        docker-compose build

 This step will install all dependencies for env (such as Jupyter, Tensorflow, NumPy etc.) and mount your local file system with the file system within the "env" Docker container.

-* Spin up the database and development environment with
+* Spin up the database and development environment with `$ docker-compose up`.

-        docker-compose up

 This should open up the database for connections and make *localhost* (port 8888) access the Jupyter notebook.

 ### Option 2 - No Docker
-This option isn't really recommended, but I'll leave it here just in case Docker isn't an option for whatever reason.

-Install Python version 3.6.
+In exchange for containerization and seamless setup, Docker requires a lot of overhead memory (relative to no Docker) and comes with little quirks in the development environment with the current setup (like having to manually open Jupyter notebook).
+I find that a lot of times, using Docker for small tweaks is a bit overkill, so I'm leaving this option here.

+* Install Python version 3.6.
+To downgrade from Python 3.7+ without overriding your current version, I recommend installing conda (https://www.anaconda.com/distribution/) and running `$ conda install python=3.6.8`.

-Set up virtual environment.
+* Set up a virtual environment.
 I recommend virtualenvwrapper for managing environments.

-Install dependencies with `pip3 install -r requirements.txt`.
+* Install dependencies with `$ pip3 install -r requirements.txt`.

-Open Jupyter notebook with `jupyter notebook`.
+* Open Jupyter notebook with `$ jupyter notebook`.

 This option is simpler if you're unfamiliar with Docker or you don't need to access the database.